 In addition, if you experience occasional or persistent delayed ejaculation, remember your sexual partner.
 Your partner may think your inability to reach climax is a sign of diminished sexual interest.
 Your reassurance that this is not the case can help.

 Communicate openly and honestly with your partner about your condition.
 Treatment is often more successful if couples work together as a team.
 You may even want to see a counselor with your partner.
-This can help you address concerns you both may have about delayed ejaculation and can be an effective treatment.
+This can help you address concerns you both may have about delayed ejaculation.

-Because it can happen for a number of physical and psychological reasons, there's no one strategy for preventing delayed ejaculation.
+Because it can happen for a number of physical and psychological reasons, no one strategy can prevent delayed ejaculation.
 But taking these steps may help:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.